 There are several benefits associated with hard money, one of which is ease of acquisition.
 Even without good credit, you can typically get a hard money loan as long as you have the necessary collateral.
-The amount of the loan is based on the value of your collateral, with hard money lenders using a loan-to-value (LTV) formula.
+The amount of the loan is normally based on the value of your collateral.
+Hard money lenders use a loan-to-value (LTV) formula to determine this value.

 Furthermore, the requirements for obtaining a hard money loan are less stringent than those of bank-issued loans.
 Hard money loans are issued by private lenders, who aren’t required to comply with the same regulations as banks.